stasjok/openapi2jsonschema/README.md

 My specific usecase is to use Kubernetes json-schema in `yaml-language-server`.
 Note that yaml-language-server need a special handling for Kubernetes.
 By default, it works correctly only with a hard-coded json-schema.
-You can try my patch here: <https://github.com/stasjok/yaml-language-server/tree/custom-kube-schema-url>
+You can try my patch here: <https://github.com/stasjok/yaml-language-server/tree/custom-kube-schema-url>.
-You can set in settings with it:
+With this patch you can set in settings:

 ```json
 {